jimbleslilley/bootcamp-project-2/README.md

 All the columns are checked to ensure the dates and vaccine manufacturer names in each table match so that the tables can be joined.

-## Transform
+## <a id="Transform-header"></a>Transformation

-Now that we have established that both of our dates used the same format and who our mutual vaccine manufacturers are, we used the rename function to change the names of the vaccines in the manufacturer_df.
+Now that we have established that both of our dates used the same format and who our mutual vaccine manufacturers are, we used the rename function to change the names of the vaccines in the manufacturer.
-We chose to rename them in the manufacturer_df and not the stocks_df as the vaccine names were easier to read.
+We chose to rename them in the manufacturer and not the stocks_df as the vaccine names were easier to read.

 ![rename.png](Readme_Images/rename.PNG)

 The challenge we faced in the stocks_df was that the names of each vaccine supplier and the stock value was stored in columns, as opposed to rows.
-We needed to divise a way to take the values from the columns, and insert them into rows.
+We needed to devise a way to take the values from the columns, and insert them into rows.
-At which point we could join this information back with the manufacturer_df to show the total number of vaccines in a given location on a single row.
+At which point we could join this information back with the manufacturer to show the total number of vaccines in a given location on a single row.

 Our first step was to create a new list of lists, this list of lists was created through a nested loop.
-We extracted the name of each vaccine, stock type and value from their respectives columns on a row and added the date
+We extracted the name of each vaccine, stock type and value from their respective columns on a row and added the date

 ![container.png](Readme_Images/container.PNG)